Syenta-Elf/Syenta-Elf/README.md

 I'm Elif from Turkey, and I do content on Design and Development.
 I really enjoy learning programming!

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently worknig at Huawei R&D as a Backend Developer
 - 😄 Pronouns: She